 ‘An’ what is it you want, like?’ she said.

 He had learned that she could see through him like a window.
-But, now that everything was running smoothly, there seemed little point in remaining here.
+But now that everything was running smoothly, there seemed little point in remaining here.
 If Mr Low could be persuaded, there was no reason Bethan Thomas should not take over the whole curatorship.
 By now, Palmer had catalogued the collections, renewed every identification card, negotiated with collectors from Denbighshire and Flintshire, from Shropshire and Cheshire.
 The collection was extended and there were regular advertisements for the museum in every pertinent periodical.

 ‘I expect, Bethan, that you shall be pleased to see the back of me – once my time here is at an end.’